Skip to content

 So post snippets on your Instagram Reels, TikTok, or Facebook accounts.
 You can also use an entire collection of videos to create a series or playlist on your YouTube or Vimeo channel.

 Dynamically engage audiences by incorporating video on your landing pages.
-The best landing page videos tell a clear story, provide value to the viewer, and include a clear CTA.
+The best landing page videos tell a compelling story and provide value to the viewer.
 They can also be used to promote your company culture, raise brand awareness, or shed light on specific campaigns.

 Visitors who land on a product page are likely searching for more specific information, which signals that they may be closer to making a purchasing decision.
 This is where breaking up your explainer video into smaller sections can be especially powerful.